jonasoesch/p9/paper.md

 ### Animated axis interpolation

-In the first pilot study, we have included axis interpolation for some transitions according to the principles laid out in. [@Heer-07:animatedtransitions] But they were excluded from the final experiment as they introduced another confounder and were not directly related to the research question.
+In the first pilot study, we have included axis interpolation for some transitions according to the principles laid out in [@Heer-07:animatedtransitions].
+But they were excluded from the final experiment as they introduced another confounder and were not directly related to the research question.
 In our analysis of transitions in narrative visualization, we have found several different approaches to animating axis interpolation.
 A topic that would certainly merit further research.

 ### Interpolation

 ![\label{design-interpolation}](/Users/jonas/Desktop/P9/bericht/img/Interpolation.png)

 For all interpolations, we implemented “slow-in-slow-out”-easing as recommended in [@Dragicevic-12:temporaldistortion].
-For interpolating between colors, we used a perceptually uniform HCL-interpolation because it “intuitively looks right”. [@Sarifuddin-05:newperceptually] Notice in figure \ref{design-interpolation} how RGB and LAB tend to desaturate while HSL and CubeHelix tend to oversaturate, HCL strikes a good balance.
+For interpolating between colors, we used a perceptually uniform HCL-interpolation because it “intuitively looks right” [@Sarifuddin-05:newperceptually].
+Notice in figure \ref{design-interpolation} how RGB and LAB tend to desaturate while HSL and CubeHelix tend to oversaturate, HCL strikes a good balance.

 ### Design process

-To refine the stories and their design, we have applied an iterative design process including user testing as described by Melican. [@Melican-04:userstudies] Each design iteration was implemented and presented to readers who had not previously seen the story.
+To refine the stories and their design, we have applied an iterative design process including user testing as described by Melican [@Melican-04:userstudies].
+Each design iteration was implemented and presented to readers who had not previously seen the story.
 We observed them while they were making sense of the visualizations and asked them what they understood and where they experienced difficulties.
 While these tests have been very informal, they have again and again uncovered design flaws that were completely obvious in hindsight and led to the creation of a new version of the prototype.

 We observed, for example, that readers typically scrolled much faster than we expected.
 Knowing how our scrolling controlled animated transitions, we tended to scroll slowly when testing the visualizations.
 Readers who were unsuspecting were naturally less careful.
 Based on this observation we made the scroll distances longer and displayed a "Scroll slowly" at the beginning of each page.